 Types of Kidney Transplantation

-UC San Diego Health System experts have extensive skills in deceased and living donor kidney transplant procedures, including minimally invasive robot-assisted nephrectomy and paired kidney transplantation.
+UC San Diego Health experts have extensive skills in deceased and living donor kidney transplant procedures, including minimally invasive robot-assisted nephrectomy and paired kidney transplantation.
 Read about types of kidney transplantation at

 Kidney Transplant Program.